-Protect Your Future From Prescription Fraud Charges
+Protect Your Future From

 The opioid epidemic has plagued the United States for years now.
 Consequently, more and more Americans are allegedly committing prescription fraud.
 The problem is that many people charged with prescription fraud may not be aware of the consequences.
-Being charged with prescription fraud threatens your rights, future, and freedoms.
+Being charged with prescription fraud threatens your rights, future, and freedom.
 If you face prescription fraud charges, you need to be sure that you are doing everything within your power to protect yourself.

 What Prescription Fraud Charges Can Look Like

 There are many ways that someone might attempt to commit prescription fraud, even when they do not realize that they are doing so.
 Common allegations of prescription fraud include:

 - Doctor shopping – Doctors have a limited amount of prescriptions they can prescribe within a certain amount of time.
 Visiting other doctors who may be able to prescribe the prescription someone is searching for may trigger prescription fraud charge.